 Replacing high-calorie drinks with water can help you lose and maintain weight and keep you hydrated.
 It’s hard to start new healthy habits when you’re low on water.

 Staying hydrated can help keep your brain from thinking you’re hungry.
 When you need a glass of water, the part of your brain that controls hunger and thirst can get confused and make you feel hungry.
 Keeping a bottle of water handy will make you fill up and help you feel less bloated.

 The CDC says we aren’t eating enough vegetables and fruits.
 Most Americans don’t meet the daily vegetable intake recommendation.
 And we’re not doing much better with our fruit consumption.
 According to the report, only 12% of Americans eat fruit daily.

 Adding lettuce to your meals will add water and vitamins.
 At just 20 calories per serving, the fiber in lettuce can help you fill up.
 Dark green and reddish-colored lettuces are the most healthy.
 Even the pale iceberg lettuce has water, fiber, and folate.

 5. Do at least 25 squats each day.

 As you get older, your muscles lose strength and become smaller.
 They might become less supple and stiff.
-Changes to your joints can cause you to lose tissue elasticity which can lead to tight muscles.
+Changes to your joints can cause you to lose tissue elasticity, leading to tight muscles.

 Doing squats helps keep your muscles strong and toned.
-It’s a great exercise for mobility and balance, and it can be done anywhere.
+It’s an excellent exercise for mobility and balance and can be done anywhere.